RD Moore

 CV

-As a lifelong activist, he was 12 when he petitioned the City of Birmingham to launch a summer boxed lunch program in places where kids would receive free lunch during the school year, and at 13, he was speaking in historically white churches in support of Richard Arrington’s bid to become Birmingham’s first African American mayor, 15 years after MLK’s Letter from a Birmingham Jail (read about that experience as described in This Land Is Your Land's "Sister Rose").
-He’s been committed to the work of creating a society that embraces diversity and elevates humanity ever since, and nearly 30 years later, he'd pioneer a similar strategy, this time, engaging with over a thousand ministers, including evangelicals, on behalf of the 2008 Obama campaign.
+As a lifelong activist, little Rodney was 12 when he petitioned the City of Birmingham to launch a summer boxed lunch program in places where kids would receive free lunch during the school year, and at 13, he was speaking in historically white churches in support of Richard Arrington’s bid to become Birmingham’s first African American mayor.
+His message was simple: he believed they could be a "Birmingham for all Birminghamians", and he challenged them to select the next mayor, not by the color of their skin but by their commitment to this vision -- a Birmingham for all Birminghamians.
+Nearly 30 years later, he'd take his "for all" strategy national, engaging with thousands of fellow ministers, both conservatives and progressives, on behalf of a presidential candidate he believed could help make us an America for all Americans -- Barack Obama.

 The most pivotal period of his life was when he and three other young seminarians, in 1988, began providing spiritual care and case support for San Francisco’s rapidly growing AIDS patients At the time, they had no idea the crisis that would unfold over the coming years.
 Trained in what was, by then, known as the “San Francisco Model of Care”, a revolutionary approach that focused on far more than medical care, including everything from helping secure resources for basic needs to providing support as they contended with unprecedented stigmatization and social hysteria, from supporting patients’ efforts to prevent parents who’d disowned them from wresting control of their care to helping them live vitally for as long as they could, though he was never paid, this was his “day job” for nearly a decade, until 1998.